 Every degree program at FIT has at its core a required, comprehensive liberal arts curriculum, taught by the faculty of the college’s School of Liberal Arts.
 Education in the liberal arts develops students’ critical thinking and communications skills, provides them with a global perspective, and nurtures interests that can enrich and inform their professional and personal lives.

-The School of Liberal Arts also administers the liberal arts minors, FIT’s Presidential Scholars honors program, the Filmmaking AAS program (for implementation Fall 2014), the Film and Media BS program (for implementation Fall 2016), and the Art History and Museum Professions BS program.
+The School of Liberal Arts also administers the liberal arts minors, FIT’s Presidential Scholars honors program, the Film and Media AAS program, the Film and Media BS program (for implementation Fall 2016), and the Art History and Museum Professions BS program.

 Business and Liberal Arts Center, Room B602, 212 217.4590

 Presidential Scholars is FIT’s honors program, providing motivated and gifted students the opportunity to take part in specially designed liberal arts courses, interdisciplinary group projects, monthly colloquia, and extracurricular activities—arts performances, cultural institution visits, and outdoors adventures—that use the entire landscape of New York City as an extended campus.
 Presidential Scholars receive an annual merit stipend and are afforded priority registration.

 Students must complete a separate application for the Presidential Scholars program.
 For the associate-level program, competitive admission is based on class rank, high school GPA, and SAT scores.
 For the baccalaureate-level program, students must have a GPA of 3.5.
 Information about and applications for the Presidential Scholars program can be found on the program's website.